 Total assets in general decrease due to cash expenditures on exploration properties as the Company does not capitalize these costs.
-During Q4-2021, the Company completed a bought-deal financing and a private placement financing resulting in the increase in total assets.
 During Q2-2023, the Company sold mineral claims for consideration of \$40,000,000 in securities increasing total assets for that period.
 Non-current financial liabilities for all periods above represent the long-term portion of lease liabilities.
 These balances decrease as payments are made and increase upon entering into new lease contracts.